The Project Engineering curriculum proposed by Oxford Academics is relatively unique in two ways:

 As a technology-oriented degree there is a high likelihood that the majority of disabilities can be addressed using appropriate specialist hardware and software; individual applicants will be invited to discuss their individual needs with the programme leader and the applicant will be advised as to the provision that can be made for them, prior to accepting a place.

-Full and part-time study routes: students may take the modules in any sequence.
+Full and part-time study routes: students may take the modules in any sequence, apart from the dissertation which must follow Research Methods, and be the last module undertaken on the programme.
 Since there are a number of points of entry during an academic year, full-time students will simply pick up the next module and continue on a monthly basis.
 Part-time students may take the modules as they wish, up to the time limit for the pathway chosen.
 Assessment will always be due on the same date as for full-time students.